SandboxEscaper/stalkers_suck/README.md

 But I won't ever share anything anymore.
 It's not my loss.

 I'm going to include screenshots of e-mails from this stalker (the few I havn't deleted), I know he lives in the same country as me, this idiot didn't know guerilla mail actually discloses IP in the header.
+This idiot tries to make it look like it's different people sending these e-mails.
+But he always uses the same insults like "you'll never pass" (i.e meaning I'll never look like a woman.. a way to insult trans people) ..
+I showed my therapist these e-mails, this person does seem to have given "being trans" a lot of thought, maybe he's just some angry bitch hiding in the closet or some shit.. if you just hate someone you don't harass them for over 3 years.
+This has to be pure jealousy and obsession.
 I may vanish from the internet, but I'm going to put this pathetic jealous man on display first.
 You know where I live, I'm not hard to find, if you ever grow some balls, come find me, I look forward to that day.